Tech-at-DU/BotShop-iOS/06-Displaying-Cell-Data/README.md

----
-title: Displaying Items Based On Order
+# Displaying Items Based On Order
-slug: displaying-items-in-past-orders
----

 Right now our app has two tableViews in a navigation stack that displays the various dates of orders that have been made in the past.
 What we would like is to be able to click on a date, then see a list of all the items that were bought on that date.